ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-wood-key-consistency.md

 ~~~
 {: #fig-disc-multi-proxy title="Multi-Proxy Discovery Example"}

 These proxies are ideally spread across multiple vantage points.
 Examples of proxies include anonymous
 systems such as Tor.
 Tor proxies are general purpose and operate at a lower layer, on arbitrary
 communication flows, and therefore they are oblivious to clients fetching keys.
 A large set of untrusted
 proxies that are aware of key fetch requests ({{proxy-based}}) may be used in a similar way.
 Depending
 on how clients fetch such keys from servers, it may become
 more difficult for servers to uniquely target individual users with unique keys without detection.
 This is especially true as the number of users of these anonymity networks increases.
 However, beyond
 Tor, there does not exist a special-purpose anonymity network for this purpose.

+Note that connecting to Tor proxies may not be a viable option (indeed, could even be dangerous) for
+clients operating in managed networks which scrutinize and/or ban Tor traffic.

 ## Database Discovery {#external-db-based}